 As academic scientists make sense of this enormously complex picture, our Drug Discovery Institutes are looking to change it.
 They want to develop drugs that can target proteins, change the way they interact, boost healthy brain function and, ultimately, improve the lives of people living with dementia.

 Our powerhouses of drug discovery are only possible through the generous support of people like you.
-Your donations will help us to discover the treatments of tomorrow, bringing hope to the 850,000 people currently living with dementia in the UK.
+Your donations will help us to discover the treatments of tomorrow, bringing hope to almost one million people currently living with dementia in the UK.